FAQ Turbo Timer

 Where do I get the drivers for either the USB builtin port or the USB adapter by IO Gear?

-For the IO Gear USB adapter, use this link to go to their website.
+For the USB Built in port, use this link to download the driver: For the IO Gear USB adapter, use this link to go to their website.
 Select the driver based on the version of Windows you have.

 I am having problems getting my USB interface to work.